Despite being riddled with problems, the Galaxy Fold makes for an interesting blueprint for future foldables.

 Update, Aug.
 10, 2020: The Galaxy Z Fold 2 is here.
 Read our ongoing coverage.
 Our Galaxy Fold review, originally published Oct.
 3, 2019, follows.

 It's unusual for a phone as new as the Galaxy Fold to be so battle-worn.
 In the course of its short life, the foldable phone went from the pinnacle of hype for our collective mobile future to cautionary tale about companies that rush to sell radical, under-tested technology.
 (Here's a brief history of what went wrong with Samsung's delicate plastic display.)

-Now, after testing and using two versions of the Galaxy Fold -- the original model and this redesigned version that-- everything wonderful and terrible with the $1,980 (£2,000, AU$2,950) Galaxy Fold is crystal clear.
+Now, after testing and using two versions of the Galaxy Fold -- the original model and this redesigned version that fixes Samsung's biggest design flaws -- everything wonderful and terrible with the $1,980 (£2,000, AU$2,950) Galaxy Fold is crystal clear.